northswiss/jekyll-boilerplate/_posts/2016-07-07-6-ways-to-score-airport-lounge-access-for-your-employees.md

 One of the best ways to help your roving employees through the rigors of long-haul flying is with airport lounge access.
 These oases serve as a watering hole away from the desert of the general airport and offer a wide range of amenities.

-In a lounge, travelling employees can enjoy complimentary snacks and drinks, relax in comfortable resting areas, revitalize themselves with showers and even lay down for a massage.
+In a lounge, traveling employees can enjoy complimentary snacks and drinks, relax in comfortable resting areas, revitalize themselves with showers and even lay down for a massage.
 And in the case of a delayed or cancelled flight, a lounge’s front desk can serve as gate agents, too — without an angry horde of irate passengers, of course.

 While you’ve always known about the magic of the airport lounge, you also think they’re far too an expensive luxury for your employees.
 Don’t forget: lounge access typically comes with perks like free checked bags, priority boarding and all the little things that make a long business trip easier to swallow for your employees.
 Altogether, the value of airport lounge access pays for itself in the long run.